George Berham Parr: Struggles and demise of political machine

 In 1950, Parr had become a thorn in the side of Governor Allan Shivers and Attorney General John Ben Shepperd.
 Federal officials began to investigate the machine.
 Some 650 indictments were brought forth against machine members, 300 of them at the state level.
 Parr, however, eluded indictment, and his conviction for fraud was later dismissed.
 Under the protection of Lyndon Johnson, Parr eluded all attempts to investigate and convict him for fraud, bribery, corruption, racketeering, and murder.
 Shepperd was a political advisor to Johnson even as he attempted to bring indictments against Parr.
 The Parr Machine was challenged by the Freedom Party in Alice, Texas, led by Jake Floyd.
 The Parrs lost control of that district court, an important office the Parr Machine was used to controlling all over South Texas.
 The botched assassination of Buddy Floyd, Jake's son, mistakenly shot and killed by Mario Sapet, on September 8, 1952, also signaled turbulent times for the Parr Machine.

-However, political candidates would from time to time make him an object of their reforming campaigns.
+However, political candidates would from time to time make Parr an object of their reforming campaigns.
 In 1954 Governor Allen Shivers declared war on the Parr Faction and sent down a team of Texas Rangers and state investigators.
-He was charged with embezzlement but beat the case.
-The Parr Machine maintained control of Jim Wells and Duval counties despite the legal and political backlash.
+Parr was charged with embezzlement but beat the case.
+The Parr Machine maintained control of Duval and Jim Wells counties despite the legal and political backlash.

 With the end of the Johnson administration in 1968, Parr lost his primary political protector.
 Under advice from Johnson and other prominent figures, he relinquished control of his machine to his nephew Archer III, by the early 1970s.
 The law finally caught up with Parr in 1974 when he was convicted of income tax evasion and given a ten-year prison term.
 He was found dead at his ranch on April 1, 1975, after apparently committing suicide.
-When Parr's machine collapsed soon after his death, Duval County's small white large landowning minority attempted to retain control of the county politically but was unable to halt the take-over of the county Democratic party by the now overwhelmingly large Mexican-American population.
-Nonetheless, the family and its network remains influential so that although the county has remained one of the strongest and most consistently Democratic localities in Texas, frequently giving both national and local candidates margins greater than 70 percent.
+When Parr's machine collapsed soon after his death, Duval County's small Anglo white (but large-landowning) minority attempted to retain control of the county politically but was unable to halt the take-over of the county Democratic party by the now overwhelmingly large Mexican-American population.
+Nonetheless, the family and its network remains influential so that the county has remained one of the strongest and most consistently Democratic localities in Texas, frequently giving both national and local candidates victories greater than 70 percent.

 George's father Archie Parr founded the Dynasty of Duval County.
 Archer Parr III (1925–2000), né Archer Weller, Archie's grandson and adopted son, was the third Duke of the Duval County Dynasty.
 Archer Weller Parr was the county judge from 1959 to 1975; he died November 2, 2000, in Alice, Texas.